This talk unpacks the form and nature of white supremacist extremism

 In this brief talk, Professor Mohan Dutta will explore the demolition of Babri Masjid that shapes the movement for the Ayodhya Temple, in the form of the Ram Janmabhoomi movement.
 He will trace the role of the Indian diaspora in the architecture of Hindutva violence and the network of populist politics.
 Activists from the diaspora and challenging hate will respond to the talk.

-Hate, Hindutva, & Ayodhya Temple
+Special Presentation: Hate, Hindutva & Ayodhya Temple

 In this talk, Professor Mohan Dutta discusses the politics of hate reflected in the celebration of the establishing of the foundation for the Ram Temple in Ayodhya, which sits on the demolition of the Babri masjid.